edunham/slides/think_git.rst

 .. code-block:: shell
     $ git rm --cached foo

-* It was in version control before
+* It was in version control before (go back to the latest committed version)

 .. code-block:: shell
     $ git reset HEAD foo